All Episodes

 Why not refresh your bedroom, your bathroom at the same time?

-You get unlimited window treatments installed by Blinds.com for one low cost, no matter how many you install.
+You get unlimited window treatments installed by blinds.com for one low cost, no matter how many you install.

-Uh if you don't know a wrench from appliers, they'll handle the installation.
+If you don't know a wrench from appliers, they'll handle the installation.

 They will make sure you are happy.